 Students who are particularly passionate or able in academic subjects have the opportunity to become Student Ambassadors.
 As a main subject point of contact, Student Ambassadors meet and mentor students in younger years to help support their learning, attend open events to help raise the profile of their subject and provide peer-to-peer support for other students on the same course.

-Tutor Group Representatives
+Tutor Group Voice

 All Sixth Form Tutor Groups have a nominated Representative whose job is to listen to student peers and bring any relevant issues to the Student Leadership Team to be actioned if possible.